agama-project/agama/doc/startup.md

 ## Starting the D-Bus Services

 [agama.service](../service/share/agama.service) is responsible for starting up Agama's D-Bus daemon process using the `agamactl --daemon` command.
-This process uses a [specific configuration](../service/share/dbus.conf).
+This process uses a dedicated bus with a [specific configuration](../service/share/dbus.conf).

 Once the daemon process is running, each D-Bus service will be automatically activated when